Ian-Cornelius/Managed-HTTP-Proxy/README.md

 ### responseHelpers

-This utility helps quickly decipher if the response from the target server is status OK or if the target server has responded with cache.
+This utility helps quickly decipher if the response from the target server is status OK or if the target server has responded with cache (304 unmodified).
 Currently available functions are:

 ```
 HttpProxyServer.responseHelpers.isStatusOK(statusCode: number): boolean